scifir/scifir-units/README.md

 The classes dimension, prefix and conversion are intended for **internal use** mainly, but they can be used if they are needed.

-The basic unit classes that inherit scalar_unit and use, then, too, dimension and prefix classes, are the following:
+The base unit classes that inherit scalar_unit and use, then, too, dimension and prefix classes, are the following:

 - length.
 - time_duration.